Toronto Ontario, Canada Travel Guide

 Your choices as a traveler can make a big difference for the city and its people.

-Interact with locals with politeness and an open mind.
+Engage with local people with politeness and a receptive attitude.
 Learn about different cultures in the city.

 Pay attention to social norms, like standing right on escalators.